 Message from the Chairman

-Message from the New Chairman of the Japan Cornea Society
+Message from the President of the Japan Cornea Society

 The Japan Cornea Society was established 40 years ago, and now consists of more than 1,200 members, making us the world’s largest academic society in this subspecialty.
 Although the organization is called a “cornea” society, our areas of interest include the conjunctiva, the tear film (ocular surface), the lacrimal gland, the meibomian gland, and basically all tissues that impact upon corneal integrity.
 Accordingly, we deal with a variety of topics such as ocular injection, ocular allergy, dry eye, degenerative disorders, contact lens issues, corneal topography, anterior segment imaging, optics, keratoplasty, eye banking, amniotic membrane transplantation, refractive surgery, lacrimal diseases, corneal neovascularization, ocular surface immunology, and ocular surface regenerative medicine.
 Such diversity is one of the allures of our subspecialty, appealing to many researchers, clinicians, and students.